Tapinophobia – The Fear of Being Contagious

 Caffeine Ban

-This chemical raises your heart rate so you feel more anxious.
-Eliminating coffee, chocolate, and energy drinks from your diet will help reduce your day-to-day anxiety.
+Caffeine raises your heart rate causing you to feel more anxious.
+Eliminating (or at least limiting) coffee, chocolate, and energy drinks from your diet will help reduce your day-to-day anxiety.

 Seeking Professional Help

-Of these methods, these two are pretty useful for people with Tapinophobia.
+Of these methods, the following two are especially useful for those with tapinophobia:

 Talking Therapy

-This is essentially counseling, which involves talking to a counselor about your thoughts.
-With the help of a therapist, you organize your thoughts and understand your reactions better.
+Talk therapy is a form of counseling which involves talking to a therapist about your thoughts.
+With the help of your therapist, you’ll organize your thoughts and understand your reactions better.

 How to Cope with Tapinophobia